RonanJoel/infrastructure-automation/README.md

 Run with Docker Compose:

 Docker Compose simplifies running multiple containers, e.g., when using additional services.
 Run:

     docker-compose up --build

     This will automatically build and run the application using Docker Compose.

 📜 Jenkins CI/CD Pipeline

     Setup Jenkins:
-        Install necessary Jenkins plugins: Docker, Pipeline, Git.
+        Install the following necessary Jenkins plugins: Docker, Pipeline, Git.
         Create a new pipeline project in Jenkins.
         Use the Jenkinsfile from this repository to configure the pipeline.